Inside: Free Poetry Resource for Kids

-Welcome to Learning Through Literature’s Poem of the Month – Free Monthly Resource where we provide The Best Classic Poems for Kids to Memorize!
+Welcome to Learning Through Literature’s Poem of the Month – a FREE Monthly Poetry Resource where we provide the best poems for kids!

 We believe the following about poetry: